koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 Let's move on Number 2.
-The first part includes optional interfaces for persistence mode.
+The first part includes an optional interface for persistence mode.
-If you'd like to impelement your custom renderer as persistence mode, you have to implement these interfaces.
+If you'd like to impelement your custom renderer as persistence mode, you have to implement this interface.
 The persistence mode is a mode to treat its instance as immutable.
 React Native has a project for a new architecture called Fabric, which uses Persistence mode.

-The second part is an optional interfaces for hydration.
+The second part is an optional interface for hydration.
-If you'd like to support hydration on your renderer, you have to implement these interfaces.
+If you'd like to support hydration on your renderer, you have to implement this interface.
 ReactDOM is implemented by these functions.

 I won't talk about Persistence and Hydration mode in this talk.